 - Appreciate the importance of international transfer pricing to multinational enterprise groups and tax administrations

-- Analyse a country’s legal framework for transfer pricing, taking into account international practice and guidance (including the OECD Transfer Pricing Guidelines) and the role of tax treaties
+- Analyse a country’s legal framework for transfer pricing, taking into account international practice and guidance (including the OECD Transfer Pricing Guidelines and the UN Practical Manual on Transfer Pricing) and the role of tax treaties

 - Further reading (optional)

 Access to the course is granted for a period of 12 months, from the date of ordering.Continuing Professional Education (CPE)The recommended CPE points for this course are as follows: